astronomer/docs/astro/cloud-ide/quickstart.md

 In the **Pipelines** tab, click **+ Pipeline**.
 Give your pipeline a name and a description, then click **Create**.

-When you first run your project, your pipeline will be built into a single DAG with the name you provided.
+When you first run your project, your pipeline is built into a single DAG with the name you provide.
 Because of this, pipeline names must be unique within their project.
 They must also be a Python identifier, so they can't contain spaces or special characters.

 After clicking **Create**, the IDE opens the pipeline editor.
 This is where you'll write your pipeline code.